cloudposse/docs/content/docs/fundamentals/geodesic.md

 :::info
 **Apple Silicon (M1, M2, etc. Chips) Support**

-Geodesic is comprised of a large collection of mostly [third-party open-source tools distributed via our packages repository](https://github.com/cloudposse/packages).
+Geodesic is comprised of a large collection of open-source tools, most of them not created or maintained by Cloud Posse.
+(Most of them and many more can be installed individually using packages from our [`packages` repository](https://github.com/cloudposse/packages).)
 As such, **support for Macs with Apple chips (M1, M2, etc.) is fully not under Cloud Posse's control**, rather it depends on each tool author updating each tool for the Apple chips, referred to as the `arm64` architecture.
 **The Debian-based Geodesic is provided as a multi-architecture Docker image, supporting both Intel chips (`amd64`) and